bfox9900/CAMEL99-ITC/CosmicConquest/On Forth Coding Style.md

 gave one "fossilized" sub-routine that could only do one thing.

 ### Make Your Life Simpler
-Another for the Forth "style" is because stack programming is hard.
+Another reason for the Forth "style" is because stack programming is hard.
 There I said it.
 Yes it is harder to code for a stack machine that using name variables.
 The compensation for that is factoring.
-That is how the language designer wanted us to use the language.
+That is how the language designer wanted us to use Forth.
 By cutting things into small pieces stack contents become much simpler almost trivial.
-If you can remember what is on the top of the data stack 20 lines into a sub-routine then you are a genius but us mere mortals don't need to do that with Forth.
+If you can remember what is on the top of the data stack 20 lines into a sub-routine then you are a genius but us mere mortals don't need to do that.
+We just factor the code into more understandable pieces.

+### To be continued...
+As I think find more examples of good Forth coding style I will put them here.